parmes/parmes/solfec-1.0/running.rst

 ::

+  VERSION: 1.04a53f2 (2019-07-05)
   SYNOPSIS: solfec [-v] [-w] [-c] [-f] [-g WIDTHxHEIGHT]
                    [-s sub-directory] [-i verbosity interval] path

+The version string has syntax "1." (denoting Solfec-1.0's primary version number) followed by a shorthand hexadecimal number (`"04a53f2" <https://github.com/parmes/solfec-1.0/commit/04a53f2d54128413d617f84df6f701c4242eb95d>`_ in this case) of a `GitHub commit <https://github.com/parmes/solfec-1.0/commits/master>`_ that most recently modified Solfec-1.0's source code.
+This is followed by the date of that most recent modification of the source code.

 **The --v switch** opens the interactive graphical viewer (cf. :numref:`viewer-1`).
 In this mode the user can view the geometrical model, run or step through analysis, and view results.